You are currently viewing 17 Things You Will Love to Do in Ljubljana Slovenia

 Free walking tour Ljubljana - Things to do in Ljubljana

-One of our favorite things to do when we first arrive into a new city is to take a “free” walking tour.
-These tipped based tours are a great way to get oriented to the city while learning a lot of the history and all of the little insider tips that you miss when you wonder around by yourself.
-Just be sure to ask your tour guide their favorite restaurants for try local food.
-This is a great way to find some delicious hidden gems!
+One of our favorite things to do when we first arrive in a new city is to take a “free” walking tour.
+These tip-based tours are a great way to get oriented to the city while learning a lot of the history.
+Plus, it gives you all of the little insider tips that you miss when you wander around by yourself.
+Just be sure to ask your tour guide for their favorite restaurants so you can try the best local food.
+Plus, it’s a great way to find some hidden gems!

 2. Preseren Square